 Same thing here.

-I’d never recommend using any type of coffee maker that keeps your coffee warm all day long by keeping it on a low heat.
+I’d never recommend using any type of coffee maker that keeps your coffee warm all day long by keeping it on low heat.
 These coffee makers all make terribly bitter, over-extracted coffee.

 This is because they continue to extract the coffee for hours on end, essentially burning it in the process.